khalafs/Orientation/content/docs/chapter1/ReportDept.md

 ## Setting up Office and PC

 * Once provided with an office and office key, you will be given a PC
-* Fill out form for Teaching Preferences indicating your choices
-* Find teaching guidelines and regulation [here](xxx)
+* Ask IT Support to link PC to department printer
+* Ask IT for secondary laptop device
+* Contact xxxxx for IT Support

 ## Add your Name to Faculty Directory
 * Contact Shayma Al-Qasem <shaimaa@cba.edu.kw>